 Write down all the topics that come to mind, without editing them.
 (This can be a tough one; most of us have an internal editor that get in the way.)
 You should have a lengthy list of ideas when you are done.

-Now you have something that you can use when you are apply for freelance.
+Now you have something that you can use when you are apply for freelance writing jobs.
 I admit that at the beginning of my career, I used the shotgun approach to finding.
 I applied for anything and everything that I thought I was a good fit for, and it didn’t work out well at all.

 When I changed my approach and started targeting gigs that related to my previous experience or a personal interest, it became much easier to get jobs.
 I wasn’t sending a prospective client a cover letter saying, ” I want to work for you,” I was saying, “I want to work for you because I have experience in or am interested in [X].”
 My guess is that adding more specific information made me a better candidate.